Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

  # create instance
  my_instance = MyClass2(22,34,42) # create instance, pass arguments for parameterized constructor
  new_var = my_instance.my_func(40) # calling my_func() of my_instance, 62 is returned to new_var

+ # in python the invocation of the instance method is operated via the class calling a method
+ # by passing the instance as an argument, so
+ new_var = MyClass2.my_func(my_instance, 40) # this is same as above instance calling method
+ # the 'self' keyword ressembles the instance object, which is here 'my_instance'
 ```

 ### Extras